flipbox/organization/twig/tags/collection.md

 ---
 layout: default
-title: TWIG Variables - Collection
+title: TWIG Tags - Collection
-permalink: twig/variables/collection/
+permalink: twig/tags/collection/
 ---

 # Collection

 The `craft.rating.collection` namespace variable enables interaction with [Rating Collections][Collection].
-Commonly, these variables are used to display information about a particular [Collection] or [Collections][Collection].
+Commonly, these tags are used to display information about a particular [Collection] or [Collections][Collection].

 ## Available Methods